-Last quarter moon comes about three weeks after new moon.
-At this phase, as seen from above, the moon in its orbit around Earth is at right angles to a line between the Earth and sun.
+At the last quarter phase, as seen from above, the moon in its orbit around Earth is at right angles to a line between the Earth and sun.
 The moon is now three-quarters of the way around in its orbit of Earth, as measured from one new moon to the next.

 After the last quarter phase, the moon begins edging noticeably closer to the sun again on the sky’s dome.
 Fewer people notice the moon during the day from about last quarter on, because the sun’s glare begins to drown the moon from view.